-Read on to see how I added curb appeal with a small budget and simple tools.
+Read on to see how I added curb appeal to our rockery wall with a small budget and simple tools.

 Are you thinking “what is a rockery?”
 Before buying our house in Seattle, I had never heard of a rockery wall or Alpine garden.
 Oxford dictionary defines it as a “a heaped arrangement of rough stones with soil between them, planted with rock plants, especially alpines.”
 Our home has a two part rock wall that is separated by our staircase.
 The whole front yard is basically rock wall.
 Some of the existing plants, like ferns, were fine.
 But the majority were overgrown beyond pruning.
 With very little budget, I set out to tame the wild wall.